asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 To avoid confusion, in this tutorial we'll refer to virtual actors as grains.

 To recap:
-1. Grains are essentially actors, meaning they will process messages one at the time.
+1. Grains are essentially actors, meaning they will process messages one at a time.
 1. Grains are not explicitly crated (activated).
-Instead, they are created when they receive a first message.
+Instead, they are created when they receive the first message.
 1. Each grain lives in _one_ of the cluster members.
-1. Grain's location is transparent, meaning we don't need to know in which cluster member grain lives in order to call it.
+1. Grain's location is transparent, meaning we don't need to know in which cluster member grain lives to call it.
 1. Communication with grains should almost always be a request/response. <!-- todo: explain why? -->
 1. Grains are identified by a _kind_ and _identity_, e.g. `airport`/`AMS` or `user`/`53`.
-It's important to distinguish kind/identity pair with an actor's ID, which in case of grains might change between activations.
+It's important to distinguish kind/identity pair with an actor's ID, which in the case of grains might change between activations.

 ### Generating a grain